Loading the player...

-- A detailed study guide: All of our modules use a core text which is specially written and this will take you through your self-directed study.
-Exercises, assignments and other activities, such as self-assessment questions, film clips and animations are included to help you with learning.
+- A study guide: Either a core text or a short presentation to guide you through the topic and weekly readings, exercises, assignments and other activities, such as self-assessment questions, film clips and animations are included to help you with learning.

 - Key readings: A range of key readings, which accompany the core text, are accessed via the SOAS online library.
 Information is also supplied suggesting sources of further reading as well as links to relevant web pages.

-- Supplementary study materials: These are included where appropriate, and include items such as computer software.
+- Supplementary study materials: These are included where appropriate, and include items such as SPSS package software for research purposes.

 Course start period